 How Much Do These Training Plans Cost?

 What’s great about the Garmin Connect Training Plans and Garmin Coach is that they are completely free.
-If you don’t have extra money to be able to hire a coach, but you want some assistance in coming up with a training plan, this is a great place to start.
+Don’t have extra money to be able to hire a coach?
+Still want some assistance in coming up with a training plan?
+This is a great place to start.

-The other amazing thing is that you can sync the workouts directly to your watch and they will remind you throughout the workout of when you need to speed up or advance to the next stage.
+The other amazing thing is that you can sync the workouts directly to your watch.
+It will remind you throughout the workout of when you need to speed up or advance to the next stage.
 It isn’t quite as effective as having a human coach, but it is definitely the next best thing.

 You might also want to check out the Garmin Coach Community if you’re on Facebook if you have more questions about how it works or want to connect with people who have used it and see what suggestions they have.